abab1/purchase-list/README.md

 - Make sure node and npm is installed
 - Clone the repo
 - execute npm i to install
 - execute npm run dev to start dev server.
-This will display the url that cna be used to test locally
+This will display the url that can be used to test locally
 - execute npm run test to run tests

 # Tech Stack